landao2607/budgetify/README.md

 # money-tracker-app
-This is a money tracker app run on an iOS device.
+A money management app run on iOS devices.
+May you never have to say you're broke again.

 **Functionalities**